hughbromund/FINEX/backend/README.md

     "email": "basheescript@purdue.edu"
 }

+or

+{
+    "status": "No user logged in."
+}

 ### /auth/updateName
 PUT
 This represents updating user name endpoint
 Requirements: "name" in JSON
-Returns: Returns 400 and "status": "not logged in!"
+Returns: Returns 400 and "status": "No user logged in."
 JSON if user not logged in and a JSON object with "status": "name updated" otherwise
 Status: Working
 Bugs: ??